redux-form/redux-form/docs/api/Fields.md

 fields at a time.
 Rather than passing a single `name` prop, `Fields` takes an array of names in the `names` prop.

+**IMPORTANT: Connecting to multiple fields should be used sparingly, as it will require the entire `<Fields>` component to re-render every time any of the fields it is connected to change.
+This can be a performance bottleneck.
+Unless you absolutely need to, you should connect to your fields individually with `<Field>`.**

 ## Importing

 ```javascript